A Preterist Commentary on Revelation 20: Summary and Highlights

 Covenant Eschatology and Revelation 20:4-6 Commentary: The Thousand Year Reign of Christ over Heaven and Earth was Not an End Time Event.
 Instead, the Thousand Year Reign was the First Thousand Years of the New Covenant.

 The fact that the Thousand Year Reign is the first thousand years of the new covenant is implied by the fact that that the saints were to reign with Christ at this time according to v.
-4. This reign of the saints could only occur after the casting of Satan out of heaven as indicated in Revelation 12:7-11.
-As I explained above and will continue to elaborate upon below, I believe that Satan was cast from heaven to earth in A.D.
-66 and was imprisoned in the Abyss in A.D.
-79. However, I believe that the Thousand Year Reign probably began in A.D.
-70.
+4. This reign of the saints could only occur after the casting of Satan out of heaven as indicated in Revelation 12:7-11.12

 Realized Eschatology and Revelation 20:4-6 Commentary: Christianity became the Dominant Religion in Rome and the Former Territory of Israel during the Thousand Years after the Jewish War.

 Christianity grew to become the dominant religion of Rome.
 Not only did Christian emperors succeed their pagan predecessors, Christian kings also ruled Judea, a country that during the thousand years between the Jewish War and the Crusades grew to become almost exclusively Christian.
 This domination of the former Roman Empire including Judea as well by Christian people is the dominion promised the saints as predicted in vs. like Revelation 5:10: “You have made them to be a kingdom and priests to serve our God, and they will reign on the earth.”
 This trend of Christian domination of the bulk of the former Roman Empire continues today.
-Furthermore, it is no coincidence that the Christian domination of the former land of Israel lasted exactly one thousand years until the start of the Crusades.
-At this time, Muslim settlers gradually replaced the Christian inhabitants of the Holy Land.
+It should be noted that although Muslim kings ruled Palestine beginning in the seventh century A.D., these kings profited greatly from Christian pilgrims visiting the Holy Land and as a result peaceably encouraged Palestine to remain Christian.
+Thus, in spite of Muslim rule towards the end of the thousand year reign, Christian demographic domination of Palestine lasted exactly one thousand years until the start of the Crusades.
+At this time, Muslims became hostile toward Christians and Muslim settlers gradually replaced the Christian inhabitants of the Holy Land.

 7When the thousand years are over, Satan will be released from his prison 8and will go out to deceive the nations in the four corners of the earth—Gog and Magog—to gather them for battle.
 In number they are like the sand on the seashore.
 9They marched across the breadth of the earth and surrounded the camp of God’s people, the city he loves.
 But fire came down from heaven and devoured them.